 SELECT ISNULL([Check_Expression], [Replace_Expression]) FROM [Source]

-- Check_Expression: Please specify the valid expression or column name on which you want to check for NULL values.
+- Check_Expression: Please specify the valid expression or column name you want to check for NULL values.
 This will check for the NULL values inside this column.

 - Replacing_Expression: Please specify the valid expression that you want to replace the NULL.
 This method will replace those values inside the Check_Expression with this Replacing_Expression.

 TIP: If the Check_Expression is NULL, then Replacing_Expression will be returned.
 Otherwise, Check_Expression will return.

 SELECT [CustomerKey] ,[FirstName] ,ISNULL([LastName], 'tutorialgateway') AS [LastName] ,[EmailAddress] ,[YearlyIncome] ,[EnglishOccupation] ,[AddressLine1] ,ISNULL([AddressLine2], '** Same as AdressLine 1 **') AS [AddressLine2] ,[Phone] FROM [TenCustomers]